Optidev3455/CPIIGP4/README.md

-# CPII Group 4
+# CPII Group 4 ( July 19th - August 16th CPII Internship )
-# This project has reached its EOL.
+# This project has been discontinued.
 The Website is now open source and no updates will be released.
 <hr>
 <a href="https://github.com/Optidev3455/Optidev3455.github.io">Download Website here</a>